Premature babies are babies born before 37 weeks. They need foods high in nutrition to help them grow and develop.

 Introducing your baby to solid foods is often called 'weaning'.

-When your premature baby is ready for solid foods
+When to start weaning your premature baby

-Before they can start on solid foods your baby must be able to both:
+Your baby must be able to both:

 - sit upright, supported or unsupported